saghan/configure_cs/readme.txt

 1. Run gerrit_downloader.py
-This downloads the data from gerrit
+This downloads the data from gerrit.
+Make sure to edit the file in line #2 to add your gerrit credentials.

 2. Run comment_extractor.py
 This extracts the comment from downloaded gerrit data.
 It creates th following files: